...and who is protecting that dream? Those in power.

 Shane Rocheleau was born in Falmouth, Massachussetts in 1977.
 He received his BA (1999) in Psychology and English from St. Michael’s College in Vermont, a Post-Baccalaureate Cerificate (2005) in Fine Art from Maryland Institute College of Art, and his MFA (2007) in Photography and Film from Virginia Commonwealth University (VCU).
 He currently lives and works in Richmond, Virginia, where he serves as an Adjunct Assistant Professor at VCU.
 In Spring, 2018, Gnomic Book published his first monograph, You Are Masters Of The Fish And Birds And All The Animals.

-Jason Koxvold was born in Liege, Belgium in 1977.
+1977.
 He received his BSc in Social Science from the University of Edinburgh, Scotland in 2000.
 His fne art practice focuses on the shared spaces between neoliberal economic policy and military strategy; he has made work in diverse locations, from Afghanistan to Nigeria, Arctic Russia to South Africa.
 His frst monograph, Knives, was published in 2017 by Gnomic Book.
 Koxvold has exhibited in the United Stated, Britain, France, and Japan.
 He currently lives and works in Upstate New York and Brooklyn.